 - A body of ancient literature or texts, which is considered a valuable heritage by generations of speakers.

-- The literary tradition should be unique and not hired from another language community.
+- The literary tradition should be original and unique, and certainly not hired from another language community.

 - The classical language and literature being diverse from modern, there may also be a discontinuity among the classical language and its later forms or its sprouts.

-- In 2004, Government of India declared Tamil as the Classical Language of India.
+- In 2004, the Government of India declared Tamil as the Classical Language of India.

 - The government gave the classical language status to Kannada and Telugu in 2008.

-- Malayalam was declared as a classical language in 2013 and in 2014, Odiya was also given the status of the Classical language.
+- Malayalam was declared as a classical language in 2013 and in 2014, Odia was also given the status of the Classical language.